bastion-rs/blog/_posts/2020-06-14-bastion-floating-on-tide-part-2.md

 Refer to the [msg! documentation](https://docs.rs/bastion/0.3.5-alpha/bastion/macro.msg.html#example) if you would like to dig deeper.

-It used to be one of my biggest struggles as I started using Bastion, so we are trying to find ways to express this behavior withoug macros.
+It used to be one of my biggest struggles as I started using Bastion, so we are trying to find ways to express this behavior without macros.
 If you have ideas you would like to share, please let me know in the [corresponding issue](https://github.com/bastion-rs/bastion/issues/214).

 #### answer!